“You don’t have to burn books to destroy a culture; just get people to stop reading them.”

 Following this Cap (sic) bolts and Fury unknowingly working alongside Hydra, follows orders and uses the system to either contain or execute Cap.

-Hydra is revealed as the dark heart at the center of SHIELD and Fury is targeted for execution by Hydra’s hitman, The Winter Soldier.
+Hydra is revealed as the dark heart at the center of SHIELD and Fury is targeted for execution by Hydra’s hitman, (Sebastian Stan) The Winter Soldier.

 The standard response is – it’s just a comic book movie.